 PaySafeCard virus always uses a name of some well-known Police institutions which makes computer users really fall for this scam.
 The message looks really convincing and it makes you worry even more as it comes from somebody who enforces the law.
 Here are some names that PaySafeCard virus is using once got inside a system: Metropolitan Police virus, International Police Association virus, Unites States Cyber Security virus, Australian Federal Police virus, West Yorkshire Police virus and others.
 Not to mention that this badware has spreaded so wide that it even comes in different languages and infects computers located in different countries.
 For example, Cuerpo National de Policia virus, Policia de Seguranca Publica Portugues virus, El Equipo ha Sido Bloqueado por Violar la Leyes de Espana virus and others.

 All fines are asked to pay using PaySafeCard payment system.
 This is one of the signs that something is wrong with those warnings as fines are never collected using such payment systems.
 You should never trust any of these programs and remove PaySafeCard virus as soon as possible.
 Since the virus blocks your computer and you cannot run your security tools that easily, you should either scan your computer from a different account or do it in Safe Mode with Networking.

 All such ransomware removal instructions are covered in our Ukash Virus guide.

 Important Note: Although it is possible to manually remove PaysafeCard Virus, such activity can permanently damage your system if any mistakes are made in the process, as advanced spyware parasites are able to automatically repair themselves if not completely removed.
 Thus, manual spyware removal is recommended for experienced users only, such as IT specialists or highly qualified system administrators.
-For other users, we recommend using Spyhunter or other malware and spyware removal applications found on 2-viruses.com.
+For other users, we recommend using Reimage or other tools found on 2-viruses.com.